PatrykSitko/PatrykSitko/README.md

 Web Development – Front-End (HTML, CSS, JavaScript & React) @ Intec Brussel (JAN/10/2018-AUG/1/2019)

-Java I.O.T @ Intec Brussel (OKT/1/2020-FEB/20/2021 – I was actualy spending some nights at the lab, finished early.)
+Java I.O.T @ Intec Brussel (OKT/1/2020-FEB/20/2021 – I was actualy spending some nights at the lab, finished early.
+It was a course designed for non-prior knowledge.)

 ---